 The FEMA chief has said this is going to be devastating.

-Um I called over to uh some of the people I know in the White House that said, okay, how you know what is the federal government doing on their end?
+I called over to some of the people I know in the White House.

-They they have food, medicine, water, uh, guard troops.
+They have food, medicine, water, guard troops.

-Everyone's deployed, ready to go in and help now to the extent they can, and they will literally be funneling it all in the second.
+Everyone's deployed, ready to go in and help now to the extent they can.

 You've got thousands and thousands of troops deployed.

-Um I know in uh for those of you maybe made a late run to the grocery store, supplies have been cleaned out, gas stations are running dry.
+I know for those of you who maybe made a late run to the grocery store, supplies have been cleaned out.

 Military and state police are escorting these fuel trucks in so people can get gassed up and get moving.

-Um you have the the sheriff, uh, a friend of mine down in Naples, this guy Carmine is with the local sheriff, he just sent me a picture.
+You have the sheriff, a friend of mine down in Naples, this guy Carmine, is with the local sheriff.

-You have nuclear power plants that are in this path of this flight.
+You have, and I'll get to this in more detail in a second, you have nuclear power plants that are in this path of this flight.

-And uh this is coming for somebody that is not, and Linda will testify to this, the most patient human being on earth.
+And this is coming for somebody that is not, and Linda will testify to this, the most patient human being on earth.

-Well, maybe sunshine would would do that because if I say, let's go, hurry up, hurry up, she gets upset and gives me an 80 for when Linda's out.
+Well, maybe Sunshine would do that because if I say, let's go, hurry up, hurry up.

-Um, it's one of those moments.
+It's one of those moments.

-Look, it's just it is what it is.
+Look, it's just, it is what it is.

 Just accept it.